Identity (2025 film)

 Identity is a 2025 Indian Malayalam-language action thriller film written and directed by Akhil Paul and Anas Khan.
 It is produced by Confident Group and Ragam Movies.
-The film stars Tovino Thomas,Trisha Krishnan and Vinay Rai.
+The film stars Tovino Thomas, Trisha Krishnan and Vinay Rai.

 The film was officially announced on 25 November 2022.
 Principal photography commenced on 12 September 2023, in Goa.
 The soundtrack and score was composed by Jakes Bejoy.
 It was released on 2 January 2025 and received mixed reviews from critics.

 Plot

 Amar Felix, an employee at a clothing store, secretly records a woman in a changing room and blackmails her for money.
 He has carried out similar schemes with other women, blackmailing them or their relatives, and operates from an abandoned clothing warehouse he owns.
 One day, a mysterious individual enters the warehouse, kills Amar, and burns it down along with his body.

 Weeks later, DYSP Dineshan is contacted by Malayali-Tamil CI Allen Jacob of the Karnataka Police, who has been assigned to investigate Amar's murder.
 Allen reveals he has an eyewitness, Alisha, whose identity is being protected and is called Ann for the investigation.
 Ann, who has a photographic memory, claims she can identify the killer.
-Dineshan offers them a safe house in his building, where Haran Shankar, a part-time karate instructor with OCD caused by an abusive father, lives with his sister Devika and half-sister Neerja.
+Dineshan offers them a safe house in his building, where Haran Shankar, a part-time karate instructor with OCPD caused by an abusive father, lives with his sister Devika and half-sister Neerja.

 During a scooter theft incident in the neighborhood, Haran demonstrates his sketching skills, learned from his late mother, a police sketch artist.
 Impressed, Allen asks Haran to sketch the killer based on Ann's description.
 Ann's first description unexpectedly matches Haran's face, raising Allen's suspicions.
 However, when Haran creates a second sketch at the crime scene, it produces a different face, which Ann confirms as the killer.

 A lookout notice is issued, but it is revealed that Haran is, in fact, the one who killed Amar.
 Realizing his identity might be compromised, Haran attempts to break into Ann's house but is caught by his uncle Sudarshan, a doctor.
 Ann holds them at gunpoint, and Sudarshan realizes that Ann cannot recognize faces and her memory is unreliable.
 Allen arrives and addresses Ann as Alisha.

 Four weeks earlier, Alisha Abdul Samad, a news presenter, had been informed by Nakul, a hacker, about Amar's crimes.
 Seeking to expose him, she secretly entered Amar's warehouse but was caught in the fire set by Haran and fled, only to be struck by a truck, leading to her developing prosopagnosia.